LISTEN TO THIS ARTICLE

 The Continual Learning Problem

-This works better than I expected, adaptation time dropped from 2,000 labeled examples to 300 self-generated interactions.
+The approach yielded 4-22% performance gains on target environments without catastrophic forgetting.
 But it also means deploying a computer-use agent into a new environment requires a burn-in period where it's going to make mistakes while it learns.
 That's fine for research.
 It's unacceptable for production systems managing real user data.

 What This Actually Changes